JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 # AI Pathing
 I have an issue with my AI pathing system.
 I have my AI spawn tile and then my AI paths that each AI should follow.
 However, when I open my debug menu for my view path, I see the AI is still trying to access other AI's view paths.
 This should not happen.
 Can you fix this?

+# AI Generated Points
+I have an issue with my AI search functionality when exploring the generated points.
+In the maps I create, I will typically have the area bound by collision tiles so the player and enemies cannot escape it.

+As a result, sometimes the generateSearchPoints() function will map points they can never reach as a result of being bound within the collision tiles.
+This scenario happens especially when they are generating their search points in a small area like a hallways.

+Can you fix this so that this function will only generate search points within the bounds of the collision tiles?
+The AI should have knowledge on the tiles they can and cannot visit, which should help solve this.

+Think hard about the problem before responding.